On big Ramsey degrees for binary free amalgamation classes

 A natural setting to study combinatorial problems of this form is that of a \emph{\fr structure}.
 Suppose $\c{L}$ is a countable relational language and that $\b{K}$ is a countably infinite $\c{L}$-structure.
 We say that $\b{K}$ is \emph{\fr}if whenever $\b{A}\subseteq \b{K}$ is finite and $f\colon \b{A}\to \b{K}$ is an embedding, then there is an automorphism $g$ of $\b{K}$ with $g|_{\b{A}} = f$.
 Recall that $\age{\b{K}} := \{\b{A} \text{ finite}: \emb(\b{A}, \b{K})\neq \emptyset\}$.
 The class $\age{\b{K}}$ is always hereditary, and if $\b{K}$ is \frcomma it also satisfies the \emph{amalgamation property}: for any $\b{A}, \b{B}, \b{C}\in \age{\b{K}}$ and embeddings $f\colon \b{A}\to \b{B}$ and $g\colon \b{A}\to \b{C}$, there is $\b{D}\in \age{\b{K}}$ and embeddings $r\colon \b{B}\to \b{D}$ and $s\colon \b{C}\to \b{D}$ with $r\circ f = s\circ g$.
 Conversely, given any hereditary class $\c{K}$ of finite $\c{L}$-structures with the amalgamation property, then modulo some non-triviality assumptions on $\c{K}$, there is a \fr structure $\b{K}$ with $\age{\b{K}} = \c{K}$.
 This \fr structure is unique up to isomoprhism, and is denoted $\flim{\c{K}}$, the \emph{\fr limit} of $\c{K}$.

 Now consider a \fr structure $\b{K} = \flim{\c{K}}$ and some $\b{A}\in \c{K}$.
 Is there $t_\b{A}< \omega$ so that for any coloring $\chi\colon \emb(\b{A}, \b{K})\to r$ for some $r< \omega$, there is $\eta\in \emb(\b{K}, \b{K})$ for which $|\im{\chi\circ \eta}|\leq t_\b{A}$.
 The least number $t_\b{A}$ with this property, if it exists, is called the \emph{big Ramsey degree} of $\b{A}$ in $\c{K}$, and we say that $\c{K}$ has \emph{finite big Ramsey degrees} if every $\b{A}\in \c{K}$ has some finite big Ramsey degree.
 As an example, if $\c{K}$ is the class of finite linear orders, then $\flim{\c{K}} = \bb{Q}$, and Devlin's result says that $\c{K}$ has finite big Ramsey degrees.
-Some other examples of \fr classes known to have finite big Ramsey degrees are the classes of finite sets \cite{Ram}, finite graphs \cite{Sauer2}, finite-distance ultrametric spaces \cite{NVT}, and finite linear orders with a labeled partition \cite{LNVTS}.
+Until recently, not many \fr classes were known to have finite big Ramsey degrees; some examples are the classes of finite sets \cite{Ram}, finite graphs \cite{Sauer2}, finite-distance ultrametric spaces \cite{NVT}, and finite linear orders with a labeled partition \cite{LNVTS}.
 In all of these examples, one codes the structure at hand as a tree and directly uses Ramsey's theorem, Milliken's theorem, or a soft variant thereof.